Doom Eternal: Part Two

-Having summoned the Dark Lord into existence, the Doom Slayer attempts to kill him but fails as blood cannot be shed in the Luminarium.
+Having summoned the Dark Lord into existence, the Doom Slayer attempts to kill him but fails, as blood cannot be shed in the Luminarium.
 The Dark Lord tells the Slayer he will be waiting for him in Hell's capital city of Immora.

-In order to reach Immora, the Father informs the Slayer that he must activate the Gate of Divum, the only portal capable of reaching the city.
+To reach Immora, the Father informs the Slayer that he must activate the Gate of Divum, the only portal capable of reaching the city.
 The Slayer goes to Argent D'nur for a Wraith Crystal to power the portal, located inside the World Spear, a massive crystalline alien ship that had landed on the planet long ago.
 On the way, the Slayer encounters the Betrayer, who has reassumed his original name, Valen, after the defeat of the Icon of Sin.
 The Slayer lights the Torch of Kings to rally the remaining uncorrupted Sentinel forces, then recovers the Wraith Crystal.

 The Slayer activates the Gate of Divum on Earth.
 Traveling to Immora, the Slayer is greeted by the city's formidable defenses consisting of a massive wall and an army of demons.
-He is assisted by an army of Sentinels led by Valen, as well as many of the remaining human forces, who also teleport in and assault the city.
+He is assisted by an army of Sentinels led by Valen and many of the remaining human forces, who teleport in and assault the city.
 While Hell's main forces are occupied with them, the Slayer follows the Dark Lord.

 Teleported to an arena, the Dark Lord and the Slayer fight.
 The Dark Lord reveals that he was the true creator of the multiverse and that Jekkad (later known as Hell) was the first dimension.
-The Maykrs, including the Father, betrayed him and rewrote history to depict the Father as the first being, which, in turn, led to the enraged Dark Lord influencing Samur Maykr to turn Doomguy into the Doom Slayer, whose original purpose was to (unintentionally) contribute to the destruction of the Maykrs and the Father, fulfilling the Dark Lord's revenge.
-The Slayer kills the Dark Lord, and all demons outside of Hell are instantly destroyed with his death, stopping the invasion for good.
-Being also one of the Dark Lord's creations, the Slayer falls unconscious before being sealed inside a stone sarcophagus at the Ingmore's Sanctum by the Seraphs.
+The Maykrs, including the Father, betrayed him and rewrote history to depict the Father as the first being.
+This led the enraged Dark Lord to influence Samur Maykr to turn Doomguy into the Doom Slayer, whose original purpose was to (unintentionally) contribute to the destruction of the Maykrs and the Father, fulfilling the Dark Lord's revenge.
+The Slayer kills the Dark Lord, all demons outside of Hell are instantly destroyed with his death, stopping the invasion for good and saving not just humanity but all forms of life across the multiverse.
+Being one of the Dark Lord's creations himself, the Slayer falls unconscious before being sealed inside a stone sarcophagus at the Ingmore's Sanctum by the Seraphs until he is needed again.